exercism/DEPRECATED.v2-feedback/README.md

 For learners, the impersonal and inflexible nature of the bot can detract from the learning experience.
 We believe that the learning process should be focusing on the human connections, and the bot fails at this—for obvious reasons.
 For mentors, however, impersonal is fine.
-Mentors need a quick list of pointers about what might be relevant feedback for a given solution, and are well-placed to make judegement calls about whether or not the issues detected by the bot are worth bringing up.
+Mentors need a quick list of pointers about what might be relevant feedback for a given solution, and are well-placed to make judgement calls about whether or not the issues detected by the bot are worth bringing up.

 Before we can launch we will need to do a massive mentorship drive across all the tracks.